SumoLogic/sumologic-documentation/docs/search/copilot.md

 If your log query contains a mix of JSON and non-JSON formatting (i.e., a log file is partially JSON), you can isolate the JSON portion by adding `{` to the source expression to trigger **Suggestions**.<br/><img src={useBaseUrl('img/search/copilot/copilot-json.png')} alt="Copilot JSON formatting" style={{border: '1px solid gray'}} width="350" />

-#### Tips and tricks

-* **Start with a broad query**.
-Begin with a query like `Show me the most recent logs` to understand the structure and available fields in your logs.
-* **Clarify field names**.
-If fields have similar names and cause confusion, explicitly specify the field (e.g., `<field_name>`) to improve accuracy.
-* **Experiment with phrasing**.
-Try multiple variations of a query to provide context and receive more relevant suggestions.
-* **Include time for timeslicing**.
-When timeslicing data, ensure you mention `time` in your query.
-For example: `Count requests, every 1m, different code challenges and user used during login attempts by time`.

 #### History

 Often, users work on multiple incidents at the same time.
 To view Copilot interactions related to these incidents, click **History**.<br/><img src={useBaseUrl('img/search/copilot/history.png')} alt="Copilot History" style={{border: '1px solid gray'}} width="700" />